AUM Faculty & Staff

 Distinguished Senior Lecturer | College of Liberal Arts and Social Sciences

-Amy Lee M. Locklear, PhD, is a Distinguished Senior Lecturer and Honors Faculty in the Department of English and Philosophy.
+Dr. Amy Lee Locklear is a Distinguished Senior Lecturer and Honors Faculty in the Department of English and Philosophy.
 She specializes in digital writing and rhetoric, composition pedagogy, and learning sciences.
 Her research interests include teaching rhetoric in the composition classroom, cognitive science and education, digital writing spaces and rhetorical practices, and research writing.
 She has published a number of works related to the intersections of cognitive science and critical thinking and learning, especially in terms of writing pedagogy.
+In addition to her teaching and research pursuits, Dr. Locklear is a fan of science fiction, cats, and dragons.

-She teaches first year writing courses (English 0103, 1010, and 1020), as well as Advanced Writing (English 3050) and the first-year Seminars for the Honors Program (The Hero’s Journey Into Thinking – Honors 1757).
+She teaches first year writing courses, Advanced Writing, and first-year Seminars for the Honors Program (The Hero’s Journey Into Thinking – Honors 1757).

 Luke Manning